star6y/VotingSystem/README.md

 testing/
 buglist.pdf

-## Changes from Project 01
+## Changes
-- We updated CPL and OPL to support multiple files.
+- Updated CPL and OPL to support multiple files.
-- We implemented a new type of vote called MPO (Multiple Popularity Only).
+- Implemented a new type of vote called MPO (Multiple Popularity Only).
 This also supports multiple files.

 ### How to Run this Program
 1. go into the `Project1/src` directory